mithun96/InterviewPrep-Java/Knowledge/Java_OOP_Questions.md

 Similar to an abstract class, the interface is also there to specify the contract/ functions (abstract methods).
 It supports OOP abstraction concepts as it defines abstract behaviours.
 The real use of the interface to define types to leverage Polymorphism.

 ## Abstract Class vs Interface
-Abstract class can contain non-abstract methods but interface can not contain abstract methods.
+Abstract class can contain non-abstract methods but interface can only contain abstract methods.
 A class can not extend one class but can implement multiple interfaces.